 Heart failure

-Attitudes to medication for heart failure
+Attitudes toward taking medication for heart failure

-People commonly said that they didn’t like having to take medicines to treat their heart failure but accepted that it was necessary or that it had improved their condition.
-Although many disliked having to take lots of pills every day most said they always took their medication no matter what and had never considered not taking it.
-Some didn’t like the idea of taking certain medicines because of the risk of side effects or complications.
+People commonly said that they didn’t like having to take medicines to treat their heart failure but that they accepted that it was necessary or that it had improved their condition.

 Roger says that taking pills is inconvenient at times and a reminder of his condition but he recognises they are keeping him alive.